MIT-LCP/critical-data-book/part_iii/chapter_26/README.md

-# 3.10 Waveform Analysis to Estimate Respiratory Rate
+# Chapter 26.
+Waveform Analysis to Estimate Respiratory Rate

 This directory contains the code and algorithms used in the following publication: